servo/blog.servo.org/_posts/2016-03-02-summer-of-code.md

 something else you want to work on let us know.

-Applications for Rails Girls Summer of Code are accepted from late February to March 15th.
+Applications for Rails Girls Summer of Code are accepted from late February to April 10th.
 See [here][rgsoc-eligible] for eligibility.
 The coding period is from July to September.

 Applications for Google Summer of Code are from 14-25th March.
 See [here][gsoc-eligible] for